 - Built-in bench with backrest

-- Dual individual air chambers
+- Dual individual air chambers with combo valves

 - Drain plug

-- Not suitable for children under 3 years of age
+- Not suitable for children under 3

-- No air pump included
+- No included air pump

-Homech’s Inflatable Swimming Kiddie pool is a treat for the entire family in the summer, especially children ages 3 and up.
-Its thick and durable PVC vinyl is BPA-free and designed with three separate air chambers to better lock in air and withstand bouncing kids.
+The Homech Family Inflatable Swimming Pool is a treat for the entire family in the summer, especially for children 3 and older.
+Its thick, durable PVC vinyl is BPA-free and designed with three separate air chambers to better lock in air and withstand bouncing kids.
 It took us fewer than 5 minutes to fill the individual air chambers with our electric air pump.
 We appreciated the fill line on the outside, which helped us add the perfect amount of water.
 The pool felt sturdy and withstood five active kids over the course of 4 days.

 - Size: 92 inches long by 56 inches wide by 22 inches tall

-- Water Capacity: 162 gallons
+- Water capacity: 162 gallons

-- Seating Capacity: 2 adults and 4 children
+- Seating capacity: 2 adults and 4 children

 - BPA-free construction